Nannodiella oxia

 Nannodiella oxia, common name the glassy dwarf turrid, is a species of sea snail, a marine gastropod mollusk in the family Clathurellidae.

 Description

-The shell grows to a length of 5 mm.
+This species, commonly known as glassy dwarf turrides, is a small sea snail in the family Clathurellidae.
+Its shell reaches a length of about 5 mm.
+The species is found along the Gulf of Mexico, the Caribbean Sea, and the Atlantic coast of northern Carolina.
+Samples are collected at depths from 183 to 229 meters, especially to the west of Cape San Blass, Florida.
+Despite its presence in these areas, detailed studies on its ecosystem, behavior, and population status are rare.

 Distribution

 This species occurs in the Gulf of Mexico and the Caribbean Sea; in the Atlantic Ocean along North Carolina.